-These coconut flour pancakes are a super easy breakfast that happen to be low carb and vegan.
-Serve with blueberries and sugar free pancake syrup for a real treat!
+These coconut flour pancakes are a super easy breakfast that happen to be low carb.
+Serve with blueberries and sugar-free pancake syrup for a real treat!

 I did it, friends.
-I finally found the perfect low carb nd VEGAN coconut flour pancake recipe.
+I finally found the perfect low carb coconut flour pancake recipe.
+And it’s NOT EGGY at all.
 You can thank me later. (actually, thank me right now – I’m just too excited to share this recipe with you!)

 THIS POST INCLUDES AFFILIATE LINKS TO SHARE THE THINGS I LOVE.